JakobBergG/Dataproject_GBM/README.md

 In the following 3 boxplots it can be seen how the different networks (ANOUK, OUH-finetuning, CUH-finetuning) perform on different test sets.
 We have chosen not to include AUH since there is an overlap between the test and training data between ANOUK and AUH data patientwise.
 In the below boxplot it can be seen how the single model, ANOUK-network performs on different testsets: ANOUK data's own test set, OUH's testset and CUH's test set.
+(The green triangle on the boxplots denotes the mean)
   <p align="center">
   <img src="readme_images/ANOUK_on_ANOUK_OUH_CUH_edit.jpg" width=50% />
   </p>